flancia-coop/doc.anagora.org/flancia-meet.md

                 - the [[fediverse]] really needs this?
                 - [[fake news]]
         - open [[moderation]], open [[ranking]], enabled by network effects on top of [[interop]]
+- question about the Agora
+    - what connects to nodes?

 # #push [[flancia-meet-2022-07-16]]